LaxarJS/laxar/docs/manuals/writing_pages.md

 LaxarJS will also fill in defaults specified by the schema.

+### <a name="special_purpose_areas"></a>Special Purpose Widget Areas

+Even when using the most basic layout, LaxarJS always provides three special widget areas:

+- `axActivities` is meant as a container for any activities on the page.
+You can put activities into any widget area, but since they cannot actually be rendered, there is no natural place for them.
+So, by convention they should be added to this area

+- `axPopups` is intended as a container for widgets that appear as _modal popup windows._ When such widgets become visible (e.g. upon a relevant action request), they should set the Bootstrap CSS class `modal-open` on the document body.
+This "greys out" the rest of the page, with the popup widget still visible in front.

+- `axPopovers` is meant to take up popover-style widgets that adjust their position depending on the currently active element to provide contextual functionality.
+These widgets appear in front of the page, but behind the `modal-open` layer (if that is visible at the same time).

 ## <a name="embeddedLayouts"></a>Embedded Layouts

 There are use cases where it is not sufficient to reference one single-page layout and place all widgets of a page within that layout.